mihajm/mmstack/packages/primitives/README.md

 This library provides the following primitives:

 - `debounced` - Creates a writable signal whose value updates are debounced after set/update.
+- `throttled` - Creates a writable signal whose value updates are rate-limited.
 - `mutable` - A signal variant allowing in-place mutations while triggering updates.
 - `stored` - Creates a signal synchronized with persistent storage (e.g., localStorage).
+- `withHistory` - Enhances a signal with a complete undo/redo history stack.
 - `mapArray` - Maps a reactive array efficently into an array of stable derivations.
 - `toWritable` - Converts a read-only signal to writable using custom write logic.
 - `derived` - Creates a signal with two-way binding to a source signal.
+- `sensor` - A facade function to create various reactive sensor signals (e.g., mouse position, network status, page visibility, dark mode preference)."
+(This makes it flow a bit better and more accurately lists what the facade produces.)
+- `until` - Creates a Promise that resolves when a signal's value meets a specific condition.

 ---